100% Free Consultation (225) 412-6348

 Why the Jones Act Matters for Louisiana Seamen

-Before 1920, maritime law gave injured seamen a measure of protection: shipowners had to pay “maintenance and cure” (daily living expenses and medical care) and guarantee a seaworthy vessel.
-But those remedies were limited—covering only basic costs and offering nothing for an employer’s negligence or a lifetime of lost wages.
+Generations of families have worked in fishing, shipping, and offshore oil and gas operations in Louisiana and the Gulf.
+But before 1920, maritime law provided limited protection for injured seamen: shipowners were required to pay “maintenance and cure” (daily living expenses and medical care) and guarantee a seaworthy vessel.
+However, these remedies often covered only basic costs and offered nothing for an employer's negligence or a lifetime of lost wages.

 What Is the Jones Act?

-Under the Jones Act, an injured seaman can seek damages for:
+Under the Jones Act, an injured seaman can seek damages for the following:

 • Lost wages and loss of earning capacity